-The proposed legislation remembers Jake and Griffin Prince, two brothers killed when a speed boat, driven by a drunk driver, collided with their family's pontoon at Lake Lanier last summer.
+The proposed legislation remembers Jake and Griffin Prince, 2 brothers killed when a speed boat, driven by a drunk driver, collided with their family's pontoon at Lake Lanier last summer.

 As he'd promised, Governor Deal allocated money in his budget proposal to restore Pre-K to its full 180-day schedule and increase the salaries of early childhood educators.
 He also earmarked $1.6 million to continue the reading mentor program and an additional $147 million to grow K-12 enrollment in the next fiscal year.

-The budget also provides for a 3 percent increase for the Hope Scholarship, making the tally for the scholarship program nearly $600 million for fiscal year 2014.
+The budget also provides for a 3% increase for the Hope Scholarship, making the tally for the scholarship program nearly $600 million for fiscal year 2014.

 On Health Care

 With the Medicaid program already running a shortfall and its costs expected to rise nearly $1.7 billion over the next 10 years, Governor Deal asked legislators to support the Hospital Medicaid Financing Program Act.
 The act will allow the Board of Community Health to levy provider fees on hospitals, much the same way the board currently levies fees on nursing homes.
 Known now as the hospital bed tax, these future fees will allow the state to draw federal funding to buoy Medicaid.
 Without this state matched funding, the Governor warned, many of the state’s hospitals could face closure.

 To retain skilled physicians around the state, the Governor's budget proposal also sets aside $2 million to develop new residency spots and support practicing doctors.